SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Deploying_Cassandra/Installing_Cassandra.md

 1. Configure the Cassandra cluster database in System Center.
 See [Configuring the database settings in Cube](xref:Configuring_the_database_settings_in_Cube).

-> [!IMPORTANT]
-> In this setup, the Cassandra database is not managed by DataMiner, so it is essential that you manage it yourself (see [Maintaining a Cassandra cluster](xref:Maintain_Cassandra_Cluster)).
+1. In this setup, the Cassandra database is not managed by DataMiner, so **it is essential that you manage it yourself**.
+See [Maintaining a Cassandra cluster](xref:Maintain_Cassandra_Cluster).